Accounting and Resource Limits

 SlurmDBD requires its own configuration file called "slurmdbd.conf".
 This file should be only on the computer where SlurmDBD executes and should only be readable by the user which executes SlurmDBD (e.g. "slurm").
 This file should be protected from unauthorized access since it contains a database login name and password.
 See slurmdbd.conf(5) for a more complete description of the configuration parameters.
 Some of the more important parameters include:

-• StorageHost: Define the name of the host the database is running where we are going to store the data.
-Ideally this should be the host on which SlurmDBD executes, but could be a different machine.
+- StorageHost: Define the name of the host the database is running where we are going to store the data.
+This can be the host on which slurmdbd executes, but for larger systems, we recommend keeping the database on a separate machine.

 SlurmDBD Archive and Purge